Skip to main content

 alwaysGeneral checks (common label)

-Note: Phase names are arbitrary user-defined strings.
-The compiler flattens all phases into a single constraint list, and the runtime evaluates them in declaration order every turn.
-Use phase names for readability and organization, not for execution control.
+Note: Labels are arbitrary user-defined strings.
+The compiler flattens all labeled blocks into a single constraint list, and the runtime evaluates them in declaration order every turn.
+Use labels for readability and organization, not for execution control.
 Use WHEN for contextual gating and structural BEFORE only for supported checkpoints.

 3.8.2 Condition Syntax